YU-SUKETAKAHASHI/lamblayer_/README.md

 # lamblayer

-lamblayer is a minimal deployment tool for AWS Lambda Layers.
+lamblayer is a minimal deployment tool for AWS Lambda layers.

 lamblayer does,
 - Create a Layers of built pip-installable python packages.